Loneliness in the United States is on the rise, but psychologists believe we can reverse that trend by taking a few simple steps.

-Happier people tend to be healthier, and a 2017 review of previous research highlighted the connection.
+Happier people tend to be healthier, and a

 The study’s lead author, Edward Diener, PhD, who’s also a professor of social psychology at the University of Utah, told Time that the review confirmed with “almost no doubt” that happiness can influence health.

 It’s not clear yet exactly how, but researchers suggest happy people may be more likely to choose healthy behaviors — such as eating well, exercising, and getting enough sleep — over unhealthy ones.

 Happiness can also boost the cardiovascular and immune systems.

 In the past, many people assumed happiness was genetic — some of us are just born happier than others.

 Another 10 percent is determined by an individual’s particular circumstances — such as career, housing, income, friends, family, and marital status.